SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/user/add-users-to-your-organisation-to-begin-collaborating-with-your-team.md

 <Accordion title="Email confirmation & account activation" icon="envelope">
   After the user is added:

-  1. A confirmation email is sent to the specified email address
+  1. A confirmation email is sent to the specified email address.
-  2. The user must confirm the email and set their credentials (username and password)
+  2. The user must confirm the email and set their credentials (username and password).
-  3. Once confirmed, the user account status is set to **Active**
+  3. Once confirmed, the user account status is set to **Active**.
 </Accordion>